1. Home

 3. Turn off Win Lock

-Some keyboards, normally internal ones that are found on laptops, have a Win Lock functionality.
-This disables the Windows key and is meant to prevent it from interfering while you game.
+Some keyboards, normally internal ones found on laptops, have a Win Lock functionality.
+This disables the Windows key and is meant to prevent it from interfering during gaming or other full-screen activities.

 4. Run SFC scan